 This means that the narrative that plays out in the media will make a huge difference.
 If the story on PSLF is about wealthy doctors and lawyers getting huge debts forgiven by taxpayers, support will weaken quickly.
 If PSLF is viewed by the public at large as a program that helps people work in jobs to better their community, the odds of it staying around are much better.

-Keeping the truth about the program, and the sacrifices borrowers make to work in public service, will be essential to the long-term survival of PSLF.
+Keeping the truth about the program and the sacrifices borrowers make to work in public service will be essential to the long-term survival of PSLF.

-In order for any change to happen, it will require action from Congress.
+For any change to happen, it will require action from Congress.
 One advantage working for borrowers is that the many aids and legislative assistants on Congressional staffs also qualify for Public Service Loan Forgiveness.
 These individuals have great access to the elected representatives and serve as examples of the value of the program.

 However, all borrowers should keep a watchful eye on any PSLF proposals.
 Borrowers should watch to make sure that changes to the program do not have an exception for Congressional staff members.
-In the recent health care bill, members of Congress and there staffs were notable exceptions to the new legislation.
+In the recent health care bill, members of Congress and their staffs were notable exceptions to the new legislation.
 In the realm of student loans, Congress has already created borrower assistance programs that apply only to their staff members.

 If Congress wants to change things, that is their prerogative; but the DC insiders should receive the same treatment as everyone else on this issue.
 Borrowers need to make sure that Congress is looking out for all student loan borrowers, not just the ones working on Capitol Hill.

 Fears about Trump eliminating the Public Service Loan Forgiveness program are justified, but it will take more than just an executive order to make it happen.